Vascular Surgery Certifying Exam

 - The exam is conducted by members of the Vascular Surgery Board of the American Board of

 Surgery and by other nationally recognized experts in vascular surgery.
 All examiners are in active practice, currently certified in vascular

-surgery, and participating in the ABS MOC Program.
+surgery, and participating in the ABS Continuous Certification Program.
 The ABS makes every effort to avoid any conflicts of

 interest between candidates and their examiners.

-- Candidates who completed vascular surgery training after July 1, 2012, will have no more than 7 academic years following this training to complete the
+- Candidates who complete vascular surgery training after July 1, 2012, will have no more than 7 academic years following this training to complete the

-certification process.
-The seven-year period begins immediately upon completion of vascular surgery training.
+certification process, including passing the CE.
+The 7-year period begins immediately upon completion of vascular surgery training.

 - They will be granted up to 3 opportunities